DakotaK92/Challenge-19-Progressive-Web-Applications-PWA-JATE/README.md

 # Challenge-19-Progressive-Web-Applications-PWA-Text-Editor
 ## Summary
 This application is a note editor called "JATE"!
 It's pupose is to take notes with or without an internet connection.
 With the help of local storage and the service workers, information can be entered and remembered when internet is available to update.
-This application is also running on Render, link at the bottom of the page.
+This application is also running on Render.

 ## Table of Content
 + [Installation](#installation)